TryGhost/Ghost/README.md

         * User can logout
         * All /ghost/ routes (the admin) are auth-protected
 * Dashboard
-	* new post link
+	* All widgets are static at the moment.
+Blogging related functionality is our first priority.
 * Admin menu
 	* G, dashboard, content, new post & settings menu items go to correct pages
 * Content screen
-	* Lists all posts with correct titles (incorrect time etc)
+	* Lists all posts
     * Select post in list highlights that post and opens it in the preview pane
 * Write screen
 	* Live preview works for all standard markdown